 Make sure you keep your back straight and strong to handle the extra weight as your body changes.
 At the same time, extend opposite arm to leg.
 Bring your hand up to the same height as your body with your thumb facing the ceiling.

 Start with a seated row.
 Using an overhand grip, grab the corners of a towel.
 Your partner will grab the other end and provide the resistance.
 Doesn’t shrug your shoulders, keep your elbows in and bring your wrists in close to your ribcage.

 Exercise #4: Bicep Resistance Curl

 Now try a resistance triceps extension.
 In a kneeling position, grab the corners of the towel again.
 Your partner kneels behind you as the resistance.
 Keep your elbows in close to your ears and lower your forearms behind your back.
 Push up against the resistance, squeezing your triceps at the top.
 Keep your arms straight to start.
 Your partner will add resistance as you curl your biceps up.
 You can use a hammer grip or curl the arms open to face the ceiling.

-With hands on hips, alternate your legs and lunge forward.
-Remember, you don’t have to push yourself to a dangerous intensity level, just get your body moving and make sure you do your pelvic floor exercises every day.
+With your hands on your hips, alternate your legs and lunge forward.
+Remember, you don’t have to push yourself to a dangerous intensity level, just get your body moving and support your body by ensuring you do your pelvic floor exercises every day.

 Remember, before starting any exercise program, consult your doctor.